 And then comes a day when the passage we've written in our fugue has an ascending minor scale and so we sharpen 6, only to discover that this creates an intolerable dissonance with one or more other moving lines, a dissonance which disappears however when we use the harmonic minor, i.e. without a sharpened 6th.

-And now we've switched out the melodic minor for the harmonic minor, broken a "rule" in the interests of art, eliminated an intolerable dissonance thereby, and arrived at a harmonious outcome.
+And now we've switched out the melodic minor for the harmonic minor, breaking a "rule" in the interests of art, thereby eliminating an intolerable dissonance and arriving at a harmonious outcome.

-We've learned an important lesson from this -- that in the minor key we have to look at what's going on all around an ascending line before we settle on its exact pitches, and what works in the vast majority of applications may not always, not 100 per cent of the time.
+We've learned an important lesson from this -- that in the minor key we have to look at what's going on all around an ascending line before we settle on its exact pitches, and what works in the vast majority of applications may not always work -- not 100 per cent of the time.

 In the score for the G Major Op.
 31 Postlude we find just such a situation, an example where the entries in minor keys incorporate ascending lines in harmonic minor; this is to eliminate the intolerable dissonances which would be created by following the rule of sharpening 6 in the ascending melodic minor.